 1509 Marshall Avenue

 Property owner and developer CCI Properties is planning to rehabilitate the office buildings at 1509 Marshall for retail/restaurant use.
 We'll hear from CCI's Ed Conley on his plans for the project and the type of tenants he's seeking for the property.
 The City will be holding a Site Plan Review meeting, but there are no variances anticipated for this project, so no public hearing will be held.

 Marshall zoning study

-The Land Use Committee hosted a presentation from an interested resident, followed by a community discussion of a potential Marshall Avenue zoning study.
-There is some interest among residents and city staff to initiate a zoning study for Marshall Avenue from Snelling to the river.
+The Land Use Committee hosted a presentation from an interested resident on a potential Marshall Avenue zoning study to take place along Marshall Avenue from Snelling to the river.
 The current zoning in that area is inconsistent, and the uses are widely varied.
 Closer to Snelling, there are potential development opportunities that could bring higher density to the area, but in other stretches there are older historic homes that some feel should be protected.

 Rental Rehabilitation Loan Program

 The City has initiated a program to provide zero-interest loans to owners of small-scale rental properties located in specifically-identified lower-income areas of the city (including some in Union Park -- see the map below).
 There is $750,000 available in this program, the goal of which is to preserve Saint Paul’s stock of occupied affordable rental housing by providing property owners with funds to increase the livability and curb appeal of their properties.
 We're hosting city staff to tell us more about this program and to work together to identify qualified potential applicants.
 You can read more about this new program here.Click on map to enlarge.